hessllab/HW_2/README.md

 `cat animals.txt | head -n 5 | tail -n 3 | sort > final.txt`

+The first line of this pipe categorizes the files that are in animals.txt.
+The second part of this pipe lists the first five files in animals.txt.
+Then the third part of the pipe takes the last 3 files from the first five files that were listed from the head command.
+Then the last part of the pipe sorted the files by date? reported by the third part of the pipe into a new text file final.txt.

 Hint: build the pipeline up one command at a time to test your understanding.

 __Problem 2: For the file _animals.txt_ from the previous exercise, the command: